It doesn’t take a genius to understand why people might want to find some other brands like Gymshark.

 Fabletics

-Founded by Kate Hudson, Fabletics specializes in exercise clothes for both men and women, with a particular focus on leggings, sports bras and other yoga-focused apparel.
+Founded by Kate Hudson, Fabletics specializes in exercise apparel for both men and women, with a particular focus on stylish leggings, joggers, and tanks.

 Wolaco